altsaxofon/easy-reader/README.md

+> [!IMPORTANT]
+> I am no electronics expert, and many parts of the code was made with the help of Chat GPT <br />
+> Use common sense and follow at your own risk.

 # Easy reader

 An easy to use audio book player for the elderly, made in python to run on a Raspberry Pi.